Bringing A Renewable Fuel Alternative to Market: How LCA Data Helped Biofine Develop New Technology, Win Industry Support

 Over 5 billion gallons of heating oil are burned in the US annually, contributing significantly to greenhouse gas (GHG) emissions and climate change.

 Over 5 billion gallons of heating oil are burned in the US annually, contributing significantly to greenhouse gas (GHG) emissions and climate change.
-To address these issues, chemical engineer Dr. Steven Fitzpatrick sought to develop a new biofuel alternative that would reduce the resulting GHG emissions without significant changes in behavior or additional cost outlay by consumers or suppliers.
+To address these issues, chemical engineer Dr. Stephen Fitzpatrick sought to develop a new biofuel alternative that would reduce the resulting GHG emissions without significant changes in behavior or additional cost outlay by consumers or suppliers.

 Biofine Developments Northeast (BDNE), a company founded by Dr. Fitzpatrick, has developed and patented a process for converting cellulose waste into a liquid biofuel alternative, ethyl levulinate (EL).
 Known as Biofine EL, it can be used in existing oil-based heating systems and delivered through existing supply chains at competitive cost.

 To support Dr. Fitzgerald’s technology and market development efforts, EarthShift Global consultants conducted two life cycle assessment (LCA) projects that demonstrated that production and use of Biofine EL reduced atmospheric GHG levels, and helped BDNE win support from the home heating oil industry, including buy-in from trade associations and a recent purchase contract with a major energy and service provider in the Northeast.
 These accomplishments have set the stage for planned launch of at least a dozen production plants with 500 million gallon capacity over the next 10 years.
 BDNE is also exploring a possible expansion to the production of renewable jet aviation fuel.